twitter/elephant-bird/Readme.md

 Bug fixes, features, and documentation improvements are welcome!

-Please fork the *eb-dev* branch and send us a pull request on github.
+Please fork the project and send us a pull request on github.

-We merge eb-dev into master every few weeks.
+Each new release since 2.1.3 has a *tag*.
 The latest version on master is what we are actively running on Twitter's hadoop clusters daily, over hundreds of terabytes of data.

 ### Contributors ###